zongkai28/performance_test/performance_report/README.md

 ros2 run performance_report runner \
   --log-dir perf_logs \
   --test-name readme_experiment \
-  --configs src/performance_test/performance_report/cfg/runs/one_experiment.yaml
+  --configs src/performance_test/performance_report/cfg/runner/apexos/run_one_experiment.yaml

+# The runner generates log files to the specified directory: `./perf_logs/readme_experiement/`

-# Generate the configured plots in the yaml file
+# Generate the plots configured in the specified yaml file
 ros2 run performance_report plotter \
   --log-dir perf_logs \
   --test-name readme_experiment \
-  --configs src/performance_test/performance_report/cfg/plots/one_experiment.yaml
+  --configs src/performance_test/performance_report/cfg/plotter/apexos/plot_one_experiment.yaml

-# The perf_test log files, and the generated plots, are in the perf_logs directory
+# The generated plots should be saved to the current directory where plotter was ran from

+# Generate the reports configured in the specified yaml file
+ros2 run performance_report reporter \
+  --log-dir perf_logs \
+  --test-name readme_experiment \
+  --configs src/performance_test/performance_report/cfg/reporter/apexos/report_one_experiment.yaml
 ```

+The above example only runs and plots one experiement, however multiple experiements can be ran
+automatically by specifying it in the configuration file.

+Try the above commands again, this time replacing the `yaml` file with `*_many_experiements.yaml`
+for each executable.

+When running many experiments the `runner` will by default skip any experiments that already have
+log files generated in the specified `log_dir`.
+This can be overridden by adding the `-f` or
+`--force` argument to the command.

-See `performance_report/cfg` for example yaml files.
+See `performance_report/cfg` for more example yaml files and feel free to try them out yourself.

 ## Notes